 (a) An official-looking emblem such as an eagle, the Statue of Liberty, or a crest or seal that resembles one used by any state or federal government agency.

-(b) Envelopes designed to resemble official government mailings, such as IRS or U.S. Treasury envelopes, or other government mailers.
+(b) Images, including those in electronic format, designed to resemble official government communications, such as IRS or U.S. Treasury, or other government agencies.